Alphalius/TikTok-Share-Botter/README.md

 # Donate
 You can donate to my PayPal at https://www.paypal.com/paypalme2/wodx <3

-#Support
+# Support
-Join this server if you need help with anything: [discord.gg/alphalius](https://discord.gg/VW4Yty2Bz6)
+Join this server if you need help with anything: [discord.gg/VW4Yty2Bz6](https://discord.gg/VW4Yty2Bz6)